 All students will be given a confirmation of enrollment at ZU, with which they can a purchase a semester ticket at the Check-In at Fallenbrunnen.
-This so called "StudiTicket" costs $121.50 \in$ for the entire semester and is valid from the January 1st until June 30^{th} (Spring Semester) or July 1^{st} - December 31^{st}).
+This so called "StudiTicket" costs 165.50 € for the entire semester and is valid from the January 1st until June 30th (Spring Semester) or July 1st - December 31st).
 The StudiTicket allows you to use unlimited public transportation within and around Friedrichshafen.
+A network/zone plan can be found here.